redux-offline/redux-offline/README.md

 Granular error handling is not yet implemented.
 You can use discard/retry, and if necessary to purge messages from your queue, you can filter `state.offline.outbox` in your reducers.
 Official support coming soon.

-#### Change how queue processing is batched

-Currently messages are sent one by one, in serial.
-Customization support coming soon.

 #### Synchronise my state while the app is not open